 Each year the gathering explores themes around art practice and social justice.
 Previous themes have included art making as the center of one’s life, one’s art as a life in civics, how the work of art/peace-building is sometimes at the vanguard of progressive change, and how it is sometimes manipulated.
-This year's theme is currently beng decided on.
-Stay tuned to learn more about Arts in the One World 2013.

 The sessions that make up the AOW gathering are built around meals, each hosted at a different site in Providence.
 While many of these meetings are public, a few are by invitation only.
-Take a look at AOW archive and read the notes and watch the videos from the conversation.